-The unprecedented Ebola epidemic in West Africa has taken the lives of more than 11,300 of the 28,600 people infected with the disease.
-The epidemic has represented not just a problem for West Africa, but for the world.
+The unprecedented Ebola epidemic in West Africa took the lives of more than 11,300 of the 28,600 people infected with the disease.
+The epidemic represented not just a problem for West Africa, but for the world.
 The world needed to respond, and it did—including donors who supported the Centers for Disease Control and Prevention’s (CDC) response through the CDC Foundation’s Global Disaster Response Fund.

 CDC ramped up its Ebola response in early July 2014, and overall the agency’s staff completed more than 3,000 deployments to West Africa (Guinea, Liberia and Sierra Leone), the United States and other affected countries.
 CDC staff members provided logistics, staffing, communication, analytics, management and other support functions.
 Importantly, CDC staff set up systems to conduct and participated in surveillance, contact tracing, database management and health education.

-The CDC Foundation assisted CDC by providing critical assistance and supplies through donations to the Foundation’s Global Disaster Response Fund, which has enabled CDC staff to respond quickly to changing circumstances and needs.
-CDC Foundation worked with donors to provide much-needed supplies and equipment for use on the ground in West Africa, such as infection control tools, vehicles and motorcycles, hiring of locally employed staff, exit screening tools and supplies at airports such as thermal scanners to detect fever.
+The CDC Foundation assisted CDC by providing critical assistance and supplies through donations to the Foundation’s Emergency Response Fund, which enabled CDC staff to respond quickly to changing circumstances and needs.
+The CDC Foundation worked with donors to provide much-needed supplies and equipment for use on the ground in West Africa, such as infection control tools, vehicles and motorcycles, hiring of locally employed staff, exit screening tools and supplies at airports such as thermal scanners to detect fever.

 - computers equipped with software and printers for use in the field by CDC and in-country staff;

 - personal protective equipment and thermal scanning thermometers for use by airport screeners in West Africa;

 - health worker training and public health communication in the region; and

 - the establishment and operation of sustainable emergency operations centers in the most impacted countries of Guinea, Liberia and Sierra Leone,